elewashy/DEPI/Smart_City/docs/sql_etl_documentation.md

 ### 3. Gold Layer (Presentation Model)

 The Gold layer is the final, highly refined, and aggregated layer.
-The data is modeled into a classic star schema, which is optimal for business intelligence and analytics.
+The data is modeled into a classic galaxy schema, which is optimal for business intelligence and analytics.

 -   **DDL Script:** `gold/ddl_gold_dwh.sql`
     -   **Action:** Creates the final data warehouse model in the `gold` schema.